Doug05/Syllabus-Curriculum-Planner-AI-Agent/README.md

 # Syllabus-Curriculum-Planner-AI-Agent
 An AI-powered chatbot developed using **IBM watsonx Assistant** to assist educators, students, and academic institutions in planning structured syllabi and curriculum outlines for courses across various subjects.

-# Syllabus and Curriculum Planner AI Agent

-This project is an AI-powered syllabus and curriculum planner built using IBM watsonx technologies.
-It helps educators and students organize course topics efficiently over a specified duration.

 ## 🧠 Problem Statement
 Syllabus and Curriculum Design Optimizer